neuefische/wd-flipped-classroom-curriculum/sessions/js-modern-syntax/challenges-js-modern-syntax.md

 (difficulty: 🔥🔥)

-Solve the _Destructuring Arrays_ challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-modern-syntax/destructuring-arrays
 ```

-## Spread and Rest Syntax
+## Rest and Spread Syntax

 (difficulty: 🔥🔥)

-Solve the _Spread and Rest Syntax_ challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-modern-syntax/rest-and-spread